cbhorton6819/cbhorton6819.github.io/_posts/2023-07-04-HighChurn_and_Retention.md

 In this analysis, I will utilize logistic regression as well as machine learning methods to identify which factors are correlated with high churn rates.
 Furthermore, I will use logistic regression and exploratory data analysis techniques to identify the variables most associated with customer retention in high churn risk groups.

-This project uses data and summary information from Western Governor's University's Master's of Data Analytics program.
+This project uses data and summary information from Western Governors University's Master's of Data Analytics program.
 It is coded in python and uses the following packages: pandas, numpy, matplotlib, sklearn, seaborn, scipy, IPython.

 [Python Notebook](https://cbhorton.github.io/Projects/Churn_and_Retention/ipynb.html) ,